w3f/Grants-Program/applications/dot-login.md

 ![zkMoku-wallet-creation drawio](https://github.com/singkeo/Grants-Program/assets/6782362/770f5492-6e47-4629-82e9-51ab78f1d5ff)

-**Transaction Sending Flow:** This flow details the steps from the user's initiation of a transaction to the verification of signatures and the execution of token transfers on-chain.
+**Transaction Sending Flow (out of scope for this grant):** This flow details the steps from the user's initiation of a transaction to the verification of signatures and the execution of token transfers on-chain.
 It emphasizes the importance of the `zkEphemeralKeys` pallet in ensuring secure transactions without altering the core Balances pallet.

 ![zkMoku-tx-creation drawio](https://github.com/singkeo/Grants-Program/assets/6782362/3f8dd94c-8d16-482a-82ce-5b343e8f35aa)

-- **Technology Stack:**
+- **Technology Stack (current grant):**
     - Rust for Substrate pallets,

+- **Additional Tech used (planned for M2 & M3/future grant):**
     - TypeScript/ReactJS for the wallet logic,
     - A Material Design lib for the wallet UI/UX,
     - OAuth2 integration libraries,